kasparmartens/NeuralProcesses/README.md

 ```

-Now we can fit the model as follows:
+Now, sampling data according to the function y = a*sin(x),we can fit the model as follows:

 ```R
 n_iter <- 30000